tferrari92/automate-all-the-things/README.md

 3. On the IAM dashboard, select "Users" on the left side menu. *If you are root user and haven't created any users, you'll find the "Create access key" option on IAM > My security credentials.
 You should know that ***creating Access Keys for the root user is a bad security practice***.
 If you choose to proceed anyway, click on "Create access key" and skip to point 6*.
 4. Choose your IAM user name (not the check box).
 5. Open the Security credentials tab, and then choose "Create access key".
 6. To see the new access key, choose Show.
-Your credentials resemble the following:<br>
+Your credentials resemble the following:
 - Access key ID: AKIAIOSFODNN7EXAMPLE<br>
 - Secret access key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 7. Copy and save these somewhere safe.